itw-creative-works/push-manager/README.md

 * `processingPath`: Path where you store notification payloads
 * `subscriptionsPath`: Path where you store your tokens -->

-If this was confusing or you would rather see a fully functional example with Firebase functions code and client-side subscriptions, please fork [https://github.com/itw-creative-works/push-manager-example](https://github.com/itw-creative-works/push-manager-example).
+If this was confusing or you would rather see a fully functional example with Firebase functions code and client-side subscriptions, please fork [https://github.com/itw-creative-works/push-manager-example](https://github.com/itw-creative-works/push-manager-example) and view the README for a detailed walkthrough that will get you up and running with Push Manager in 5 minutes!

 ## Final Words
 If you are still having difficulty, we would love for you to post